grapa-dev/grapa/maintainers/DEVELOPMENT/index.md

 **Reference**: The canonical syntax reference is `docs/docs/syntax/basic_syntax.md` - always consult this before writing Grapa code.

+## How to Add or Update Documentation

+- Before creating a new doc, check if it fits as a section in an existing canonical doc (e.g., CURRENT_STATUS.md).
+- Every new doc must be added to this index.md with a one-line summary.
+- Use clear, descriptive filenames and place docs in the most relevant folder.
+- Cross-link related docs in other folders as needed.
+- Archive superseded or outdated docs in ARCHIVED_WIP/ and update the index.

+**Contributor Checklist:**
+- [ ] Purpose and scope stated at the top of the doc
+- [ ] Cross-links to related docs
+- [ ] Added to this index.md
+- [ ] Filename and placement appropriate
+- [ ] Old/superseded docs archived if needed

+> For global guidelines, see the main maintainers/index.md.

 ---

 **Last Updated**: July 19, 2024